Adroiti/docs-for-code-review-tools/Bandit-B402.md

 ## Description

-A FTP-related module is being imported.
-FTP was not designed to be a secure protocol, and has many security weaknesses.
-Use SSH, SFTP, SCP or some other encrypted protocol instead.
+A `FTP`-related module is being imported. `FTP` was not designed to be a secure protocol, and has many security weaknesses.
+Use `SSH`, `SFTP`, `SCP` or some other encrypted protocol instead.

 ## Further Reading